 Policy on Extension of Membership, Education Process and Initiation

-Fraternities and sororities, whether existing or new, may only extend invitations for membership, (sometimes called "bids"), during the academic year when fall or spring semester classes are in session.
+Fraternities and sororities, whether existing or new, may only extend invitations for membership (sometimes called "bids") during the academic year when fall or spring semester classes are in session.
 All new member activities, events or programs cannot exceed eight weeks and must take place during the academic year when fall or spring semester classes are in session.
 Additionally, chapters must initiate new members within the same semester that the invitation/bid was extended and accepted.
 Exceptions are made for initiation in the next semester only where explicitly stated in inter/national governing documents or with a letter from the inter/national organization.
-Even in these cases, the entire new member education process must be completed the semester membership is offered and accepted.
+Even in these cases, the entire new member education process must be completed before the semester membership is offered and accepted.

 Policy on Recognition Requirements

 To maintain good standing as a fraternity or sorority at Quinnipiac University, in addition to any requirements for recognized student organizations, all new chapters and existing chapters must:

-- maintain at least five active undergraduate members at all times, except when granted written approval from the Office of Campus Life
+- Maintain at least 5 active undergraduate members at all times, except when granted written approval from the Department of Campus Life

-- maintain a current roster on file with the Office of Fraternity & Sorority Life that includes first, middle and last name; QU ID/username; date/semester joined; and officer/leadership positions for all members of the organization at all times
+- Maintain a current roster on file with the Office of Fraternity & Sorority Life that includes first, middle and last name; date/semester joined; and officer/leadership positions for all members of the organization at all times

-- notify the Office of Fraternity & Sorority Life when any member of the organization is added, removed, drops from the new member process, resigns membership or takes early alumni/ae status within 2 days using the Change of Membership Form located on Do You QU
+- Notify the Office of Fraternity & Sorority Life when any member of the organization is added, removed, drops from the new member process, becomes an initiated member, becomes inactive, transfers out of QU, resigns membership or takes early alumni/ae status within the amount of time specified at their accreditation level, not to exceed 5 business days, using the Change of Membership Form located on Do You QU

-- notify the Office of Fraternity & Sorority Life of any changes in officer positions within 2 days of a change
+- Notify the Office of Fraternity & Sorority Life via email of any changes in officer positions within 2 days of a change

 - Submit New Member/Intake programs to the Office of Fraternity & Sorority Life by the first day of classes each semester (including written approval by an inter/national headquarters approved chapter adviser)